pizzmile/DB2-FinalProject/docs/triggers.md

 4. update `BestSellerProduct_mv` by recomputing the new current bestseller product;
 5. update the tuple `AvgProductsSold_mv` for the package in order with the new average of products sold with it.

-If the new order has not been paid yet then inset a row into `InsolventCustomersReport_mv` for the current triple `<customer, order, alert>` and update the already existing tuples for that customer.
+If the new order has not been paid yet then:
+6. inset a row into `InsolventCustomersReport_mv` for the current triple `<customer, order, alert>` and update the already existing tuples for that customer.
 ````
 CREATE TRIGGER `TelcoDB`.`Order_AFTER_INSERT`
 AFTER INSERT ON `TelcoDB`.`Order`